GibsonMarineElectrical/Offline-ready-commissioning-toolkit/README.md

 ## Software policy
 This repository only stores hard-to-find installers.
 Common tools are listed below for download elsewhere.

-## Portable apps
-Drop your portable app layout into `software/portable-apps/` to keep ready-to-run builds handy.

 ## Common tools (not mirrored here)
 - PuTTY
 - Cyberduck